zouloux/chimera/doc/01-server-setup.md

    ```

 ##### Important note about wildcard domains

-Wildcard domains *can't* be validated with http challenge ([for now](https://community.letsencrypt.org/t/wildcard-certificates-and-http-challenge/102060)).
+Wildcard domains **can't** be validated with http challenge ([for now](https://community.letsencrypt.org/t/wildcard-certificates-and-http-challenge/102060)).
-This is why we use *dns-01* challenge in this example.
+This is why we use **dns-01** challenge in this example.
 DNS challenge means it can't be automated without a plugin which set a TXT entry into your hosting provider DNS configuration.
 Search if a [DNS Certbot plugin](https://certbot.eff.org/docs/using.html#dns-plugins) exists for your hosting provider and install / configure it.
-Without this, *crontab will not be able to automatically renew your wildcard certificate*.
+Without this, **crontab will not be able to automatically renew your wildcard certificate**.
+Some hosting provider plugins exists as external resources, like [this one for Ionos](https://pypi.org/project/certbot-dns-ionos/).

 #### Install chimera server